magk-app/delight/docs/epics.md

 **Architecture Components:** Narrative service, LangGraph narrative agent, PostgreSQL JSONB for scenario templates, ARQ worker for quest unlocking

-### Story 4.1: Create Narrative State Schema and Scenario Templates
+### Story 4.1: Create Comprehensive Narrative State Schema and Scenario Templates

+**⚠️ COMPREHENSIVE SYSTEM:** This narrative state must be far more extensive than typical story systems - it tracks the entire world state including locations, events, persons, and items.

 As a **developer**,
-I want **a flexible schema for narrative scenarios and user story state**,
+I want **a flexible, comprehensive schema for narrative scenarios and dynamic world state**,
-So that **we can support multiple themes and dynamically generate content**.
+So that **we can support multiple themes and maintain story consistency across all narrative elements**.

 **Acceptance Criteria:**